TheAlcanian/pypackage/README.md

 PyPackage is written in Python, tested with Python version 3.7.8.
 It requires the PyPI package <code>urlgrabber</code>, which can be obtained with the command <code>pip3.7 install urlgrabber</code>.

 PyPackage attempts to comply with PyLint and use Black's code style.
 We use <a href="https://github.com/TheAlcanian/pypackage/actions">GitHub Actions</a> to check for these.
+PyPackage is also frequently scanned by CodeQL for vulnerabilities; also done with GitHub Actions.

 <h2>Why was PyPackage made?</h2>